-I don't know how long it took them to plan out this creation; but I do know that there was a tremendous amount of thought that went into what they did, because, when they created everything, everything was in perfect balance (up until the time that Adam and Eve were created).
-And what they created is AWESOME in its display of power.
+I do not know how long it took them to plan out this creation; but I do know that there was a tremendous amount of thought that went into what they did, because, when they created everything, everything was in perfect balance (up until the time that Adam and Eve were created).
+And what they created is awesome in its display of power.

 Think of all the variety that is there, and all the thought that had to go in to make sure that everything was balanced and in harmony with producing life at its very best.
-And that's just one tiny, tiny portion of what God created.
-And you think of all the tremendous variety (of animals, of birds, of sea life) and the complexity and yet simplicity of things like water, (How "life giving" it is.
-We can't live without it!), and air, and sunshine.
+And that is just one tiny, tiny portion of what God created.
+And you think of all the tremendous variety of animals, of birds, of sea life and the complexity and yet simplicity of things like water, and how "life giving" it is—we cannot live without it!—and air, and sunshine.
 Everywhere you look, we are astounded if we will allow it—to begin to realize what a tiny portion of the mind of God we actually understand.

-I've used this illustration—Evelyn and I have been married for fifty-one years.
-That isn't even the blink of an eye compared to the time God the Father and God the Son have been working together.
-Our relationship hasn't been harmonious like theirs, but we get along very well.
+I have used this illustration—Evelyn and I have been married for fifty-one years.
+That is not even the blink of an eye compared to the time God the Father and God the Son have been working together.
+Our relationship has not been harmonious like theirs, but we get along very well.
 I think so well that there are times when it almost seems like we are Siamese twins.
 We are "joined at the hip" with one another.

 I really appreciate her insight into spiritual things.
 And virtually everything that I prepare (sermonette, sermon, Bible Study), I consult with her on that.
 The consulting is always informal.
-I don't hand her a sheet and say, "This is what I am thinking of."
-But rather it's talking.
+I do not hand her a sheet and say, "This is what I am thinking of."
+But rather it is talking.
 We talk with one another.
-I'll say, "I'm thinking about this right now.
+I will say, "I'm thinking about this right now.
 What do you think of that?"
 And on and on, and back and forth, until virtually everything I give to you in the way of a sermon or sermonette has been filtered through her thinking.
 Then, what I want to use in a sermon, I use it.
-To me, it's a good illustration that helps me to understand the way the Father and the Son work together.
+To me, it is a good illustration that helps me to understand the way the Father and the Son work together.

-Evelyn will tell you that I don't always agree exactly with her, and she doesn't always agree exactly with me; and so we submit to one another (if we are humble enough to recognize that the other is thinking better at this particular time, and on this particular subject).
+Evelyn will tell you that I do not always agree exactly with her, and she does not always agree exactly with me; and so we submit to one another (if we are humble enough to recognize that the other is thinking better at this particular time, and on this particular subject).
 But it sort of gives an idea of what the Father and the Son were going through.

 This is a request that is asking for fruit in our lives, in order that we might witness to the world that Jesus indeed is the Christ, that He is our Savior, and that Jesus was sent from God for our salvation and for our perfection.
 As our High Priest, that's His job—our perfection.

 He loves us every bit as much as He loves this One that He has spent eternity with!
-That's hard for us to fathom, but we will give evidence of this from other places in the Scriptures.
+That is hard for us to fathom, but we will give evidence of this from other places in the Scriptures.

 The word "as" is key to this understanding.
 My American Heritage College Dictionary says that "as" means, "to the same degree, to the same extent, to the same quantity, of the same quality, in the same manner."
-In short, the word "as" means no more, no less, equal.
-No more, no less, equal.
+In short, the word "as" means "no more; no less; equal."

 When that understanding is put back into that verse, it means that it is true to say that there is not a single disciple (one in whom is God's Spirit, that has made them a son even as Jesus was a Son) that God loves any more, or less, than Jesus.
-That's not Ritenbaugh's interpretation.
-That's what Jesus said.
+That is not Ritenbaugh's interpretation.
+That is what Jesus said.

-But we are running afoul of the Scriptures if we don't believe what Jesus said.
+But we are running afoul of the Scriptures if we do not believe what Jesus said.
 You know very well that every prayer that Jesus asked God answered.
 And the reason God answered it is because every request that Jesus made was in harmony with the Father's will.
-And those are the prayers that will ALWAYS be answered!
+And those are the prayers that will always be answered!
 Any request we ever make to the Father that is in harmony with His will, He will answer it.
 We can bank on that.

 So I tell you no lie, on the basis of the authority of Jesus Christ, that the Father loves you as much as He ever loved Jesus Christ.
-YOU are a part of His Creation, and He loves what He made and what He is making.
-He's looking forward to that time when WE share life with Him on the same level.
-He's made the promise to us that He will bring us into His Kingdom.
+You are a part of His Creation, and He loves what He made and what He is making.
+He is looking forward to that time when we share life with Him on the same level.
+He has made the promise to us that He will bring us into His Kingdom.

 I warn you that, in order to get us to that place, it may be painful.
 It may be scary.
 But it has to be that way.
-He would not put us through that if He didn't love us.
-If He didn't love us, He would do the way many parents do and just ignore their kids.
-But God won't do that.
-And, in order to make us into what He wants us to be—if we are stubborn and resistant—it is going to be painful, to get us corrected (or to see what He wants us to do).
+He would not put us through that if He did not love us.
+If He did not love us, He would do the way many parents do and just ignore their kids.
+But God will not do that.
+And, in order to make us into what He wants us to be—if we are stubborn and resistant, it is going to be painful to get us corrected (or to see what He wants us to do).